davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 the depth of the Moho near the Crystal Knob eruption site [@Trehu1991], which will be discussed in more detail in @sec:regional_structure.
-Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of  [@Green1970a], and less than the high-pressure boundary of spinel stability.
+Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of 20-30 km [@Green1970a; @Borghini2009], and less than the high-pressure boundary of spinel stability.

 The spinel--garnet peridotite phase transition is composition-dependent and poorly constrained for